 Why is Conditioning Regularly So Important?

 Due to the nature that the moisture from the scalp finds a difficult time to travel down the entire route of this tightly coiled or kinky strand of hair, it is important to help deliver moisture to these strands in other methods.
-Conditioning and deep conditioning regularly makes healthy hair much more achievable.
+Conditioning and

 Due to Type 4's high susceptibility to breakage, it is imperative to stay diligent about management and protection.
 There are so many things that can help this type to stay strong and flourishing, but the #1 want that this hair type craves is conditioning.